 9 Serves Cuisine

 Enter the cuisines that the restaurant serves.
-For example Thai, Indian by clicking on Add Property Group.
+For example, Thai, Indian, etc, by clicking on Add Property option.

 10 Menu URL